Carnation (TV series): Plot

 As time passes, Itoko's three daughters begin to decide on their careers.
 Yūko, the eldest, initially wants to go to an art college, but when Itoko challenges her on whether she really wants to be an artist, she decides to attend a fashion design school in Tokyo instead.
 Naoko, who always seems to be fighting with Yūko, decides to go to the same school, much to Yūko's consternation—and then becomes the first to be successful by winning a major award.
 Yūko returns to Kishiwada after graduating to help her mother, but Naoko stays in Tokyo to open her own boutique.
 When it begins to flounder due to Naoko's abrasive personality, the gentler Yūko travels to Tokyo, despite being married and with a daughter, to help out.
 Meanwhile, Satoko, the youngest, who seems furthest removed from the clothing world, gives up a promising tennis career to learn dressmaking under her mother.
-Itoko, however, starts to feel her age as fashions change from Dior to Louis Vitton to miniskirts, and contemplates handing over the business to Yūko.
+Itoko, however, starts to feel her age as fashions change from Dior to Louis Vuitton to miniskirts, and contemplates handing over the business to Yūko.
 But Kishiwada is too small for Yūko, who starts her own boutique in Shinsaibashi.
 Even Satoko, whom Itoko thinks of giving the shop to next, decides to go to London to try her design skills.

 The years pass and Itoko's daughters are solid successes in the fashion world.
 Yūko's daughter Rika, however, had become a rebellious youth who flees her mother to stay with Itoko.
 Through her grandmother's love, she finally finds herself and eventually begins working for her mother.
 Itoko helps others as well.
 Succumbing to the pleas of a son of an old friend, she designs some clothing for the elderly, and is such a success she starts her own brand of clothing that makes her even more famous.
 Doing a fashion show at a hospital, she runs into Natsu for the first time in decades, and even meets the daughter of Suo.
 Working everyday into her nineties, and even renovating her home, she collapses in March 2006 and dies in the hospital at the age of 92.
 The many she helped gather at her home and watch the Danjiri Festival from the window—while Yōko tells her sisters that a TV network wants to do an asadora of their mother's life.